 The insurance contract may also be made for the beneﬁt of a third person.
 The third person has a right to the insurance performance if the insured person, or his/her legal representative, has given the third person consent to accept the insurance performance after being made acquainted with the content of the contract.

 In certain speciﬁed cases the law may impose on a certain person the duty to make an insurance contract: the mandatory insurance (e.g., the compulsory motor vehicle liability insurance, various types of professional insurance – for advocates, notaries, etc.).
 The keeper of motor vehicle is obliged to conclude with insurance company providing this kind of insurance the contract covering sufficiently the damages, which can be caused to another person by the traffic accident, where the insured person is liable to cover the damage.
 In case of such an accident, the victim has primarily the claim against the insurer (insurance company), by which the liable person (the keeper of vehicle) is insured.
 Subsequently, in case the victim´s damage has been paid by the insurer, the victim´s claim against the participant of traffic accident liable for damage, is eo ipso assigned to the insurer.
-In enumerated cases, as for example, when the accident was caused either by the drunk or intoxicated driver, the insurer has the right to claim the damage covered by him against the responsible traffic participant.
+In enumerated cases, as for example, when the accident was caused either by the drunk or intoxicated driver, the insurer has the right to claim the damage covered by him against the responsible traffic participant (see the decision of Supreme Court, file NS 25 Cdo 2049/2018-143 from 13.12.
+2018, available at www.aspi.cz.).

 There are two basic types of insurance regulated by Czech law: